plone/cookieplone-templates/documentation_starter/{{cookiecutter.__folder_name}}/docs/reference/theme-elements.md

 # Theme-specific elements

-This page contains a number of reference elements to see how they look in Plone Sphinx Theme.
+This page contains a number of reference elements to see how they look in Plone Sphinx Theme, the default theme used in **{{ cookiecutter.title }}**.
 Each element is followed by the MyST code used to generate the element.

 ````{seealso}